johnpiapian/youtube-title-extractor/README.md

 For example (exclude extension from filename):
 > app.py PLMC9KNkIncKtPzgY-5rmhvj7fax8fdxoj video_titles csv

 If file name (2nd arg) is not provided, it will be set to a default name(titles.xlsx).
-Similarily, if file type (3rd arg) is not provided then it will be set to .xlsx.
+Similarily, if file type (3rd arg) is not provided then it will be set to xlsx.